About Alex Miller

 Always intrigued by new astronomical discoveries, since 2005 Alex has been working in-depth with minor planetary bodies in the outer regions of the solar system, as well as the myriad of asteroids much closer to home.
 Again, with a focus on understanding and documentation, Alex has researched both Mythic- and Personal-Named Asteroids, and has been consistently astounded by how closely they resonate to their terrestrial counterparts, as played out in current events and birth charts.
 It’s a fascinating emerging field for astrologers, bringing specificity and individualization to an art form.

 Alex is also a 10-year veteran of cat rescue work in West Philly; his memoir of that experience, “Cat O’ Nine Tales”, is available in print and ebook from from Crossroad Press and Amazon.com.
-He lives in West Philadelphia with his cats Ashes and Samhain, a small garden, and more seasonal decorations than are good for him.
+He lives in Nazareth, PA with his cat Ashes, a large garden, and more seasonal decorations than are good for him.